 - * Computer Programming – Demonstrated ability (e.g. completed coursework) to write computer programs

-* Note: Many undergraduate programs in engineering and science do not require courses on these topics.
-Students who are deficient in these pre-requisites, if admitted, will be required to elect courses in these areas and earn a grade of B or better.
-This requirement must be fulfilled as soon as possible after entering the program.
-For specific information on removing deficiencies refer to Master’s Requirements.
+* Many undergraduate programs in engineering and science do not require courses on these topics.
+Students who are missing courses in these topics, if admitted, will be able to improve their competency in these areas through the recommended courses and/or the department review sections.
+It is recommended that newly admitted students take courses or the review sessions as soon as possible after entering the program.
+For specific information on masters recommended courses refer here.